tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/ApplicationStartup.md

 }
 ```

-In recent Asp.Net Core versions the `Program.cs` file is something like the following
+In recent Asp.Net Core versions the application startup code in the `Program.cs` file is something like the following

 ```
 public class Program